 For example, consider the following scenario:

 ferrt indicating a failed exchange) in logs.
-This can be especially useful in conjunction with Auth0’s log streaming capabilities.
+This can be especially useful in conjunction with Auth0’s log streaming capabilities to detect suspicious activity.

-Another example is where the malicious client steals Refresh Token 1 and successfully uses it to acquire an Access Token before the legitimate client attempts to use Refresh Token 1.
-In this case, the malicious client’s access would be short-lived because Refresh Token 2 (or any subsequently issued RTs) is automatically revoked when the legitimate client tries to use Refresh Token 1, as shown in the following diagram:
+Another example is where the malicious client steals refresh token 1 and successfully uses it to acquire an access token before the legitimate client attempts to use refresh token 1.
+In this case, the malicious client’s access would be short-lived because refresh token 2 (or any subsequently issued refresh tokens) is automatically revoked when the legitimate client tries to use refresh token 1, as shown in the following diagram:

-You can opt-in to storing tokens in either local storage or browser memory, the default being in browser memory.
-See Token Storage for details.
+You can choose to store tokens in either local storage or browser memory.
+The default is in browser memory.
+See Token Best Practices for recommendations about token storage.